lucien-carneiro/zappy-documentation/docs/Server.rst

 Communication
 =============
-In this part we will see in more details the communication protocol and the management of the commands received by the server
+In this part we will see in more details the communication protocol and the management of the commands received by the server.

 Connection
 **********
 As noticed on the diagram on the home page, the server communicates with the AI and the GUI:

-- One function takes care of the GUI connection *gui_command_connection*
+- One function takes care of the GUI connection: *gui_command_connection*
-- Another one takes care of the AI connection which takes possession of the players *player_command_connection*.
+- Another one takes care of the AI connection which takes possession of the players: *player_command_connection*.

 .. code:: C